 (You can check room rates at Caesars Palace here)

-Of the eight stories in the Caesars Palace car park, only three are designated for self-parking for guests, while the other levels are for valet parking.
+Of the eight stories in the Caesars Palace car park, only three are designated as self-parking for guests, while the other levels are for valet parking.

-Here are the self-parking rates at Caesars Palace Las Vegas:
+Here are the costs for self-parking at this popular Las Vegas resort:

 - 1st Hour – Free